-An indoor plant is an easy and attractive way to brighten up your home or office but did you know they can also purify the air and improve your mood?
-Research by NASA (we have always wondered what they do on the space station!) has shown there are a number of house plants that are particularly good and improving the air quality in our home.
+An indoor plant is an easy and attractive way to brighten up your home or office, but did you know they can also purify the air and improve your mood?
+Research by NASA has shown there are a number of house plants that are particularly good and improving the air quality in our home.
 They also neutralise some of the toxins that exist in today’s air from traffic pollution, household chemicals and paints.

 showed people who could see most plants from where they sat were out sick less often.
 This may be because plants remove some of the bacteria or viruses in the air that make us sick.

 Plants can also help us relax in stressful situations

 .
 Surrounding ourselves with greenery allow us to: